 And here I have my front leg vise made with a metallic bar clamp.
 A great improvement to my homemade workbench that I think will be very useful.

-?
-Homemade vise made from things found in the workshop.
+Homemade workbench vise made from scraps I found in the workshop.